shopgate/connect-doc/markdown/guides/commerce/cart-integration/connect-your-shop/full-requirements.md

 ## Target Specifications

-Connecting to Shopgate should allow the merchant to use the entire range of Shopgate’s functions and to offer their products to mobile devices.
+Connecting to Shopgate should allow the merchant to use the entire range of Shopgates functions and to offer their products to mobile devices.
 Shopgate Inc. offers its customers a Mobile Website and native apps for popular mobile phone operating systems.
 For this purpose, Shopgate provides its own infrastructure for products and categories as well as management of orders placed through the Mobile Website or apps.
-If a customer already has an account in a merchant’s online shop, he or she may log in through the so called Shopgate Connect procedure on the Mobile Website or through an app.
-A mobile phone visitor on the merchant’s online shop will automatically be redirected to the Mobile Website.
+If a customer already has an account in a merchants online shop, he or she may log in through the so called Shopgate Connect procedure on the Mobile Website or through an app.
+A mobile phone visitor on the merchants online shop will automatically be redirected to the Mobile Website.

 **Range of functions of a completed Connection to Shopgate:**
 - Export of a stock list to Shopgate (category_export, product_export, review_export).